ansig/jenkins-pipeline-shared-library/README.md

 }
 ```

-The 'sayHello' step is one of the build steps defined in this project.
+The `sayHello` step is one of the build steps defined in this project.

 There is also a sample of a custom step defined in a class in the `src`.
 This must be invoked like so: